patmorin/comp4804/index.md

 Pat Morin|Thursday 10:30–11:30 (or by appointment)

 Alina also has an extra two hours of office hours on the days assignments are due.

-**Notice:** Alina will have no office hours Tuesday February 28, but will have office hours from 10:00&ndash;13:30 on Wednesday March 1.

 # Assignments